-Provides the student with a transition into the role of the practical nurse.
-Emphasis will be placed on distinguishing the practical nurses defined scope of practice related to clinical practice, communication, nursing process, ethical/legal issues and leadership skills.
-The student practices in the role of the practical nurse in the associated clinical experience.
+Provides the student with a transition into the practical nurse role.
+Emphasis is placed on professionalism in nursing, communication, entry into practice, provider and manager of care and nursing management and leadership.
+The student assumes the role of the practical nurse as they manage patient care.

-NUR 189 Transition from LPN to ADN
+NUR 189 Transition from LPN to AD